tanishra/Stock-Analysis-and-Forecasting/README.md

 A powerful web-based application built with **Streamlit**, combining **real-time stock analysis** with **30-day stock price forecasting** using **XGBoost** and advanced feature engineering.

+> ⚠️ **Disclaimer**: This application is built for **academic and educational purposes only**.
+The stock price predictions are not suitable for real-world trading or investment decisions.
+Use it solely for learning and experimentation.

 ---

 ## 🚀 Features